 The risk of addiction to or dependence on THC based medicinal cannabis appears to be far less than with some other pain-killer drugs and it’s believed this plant could help address the growing opioid crisis wreaking havoc on communities around the world.

 Not just any marijuana can be used for therapeutic applications – plants best suited to pharmaceutical products have been purpose-bred.
-For example, cannabidiol (CBD) is thought to be effective in treating certain conditions such as childhood epilepsy, so strains of plants high in cannabidiol have been developed.
+For example, cannabidiol (CBD) is thought to be effective in treating or managing certain conditions such as some forms of childhood epilepsy, so strains of plants high in cannabidiol have been developed.
 Cannabidiol doesn’t have any psychotropic effect.

-THC has proven effective in treating conditions including nausea, appetite issues, intractable pain and some forms of epilepsy and various medications using this cannabinoid as the major active compound have been developed.
+THC has reportedly proven effective in treating or managing conditions including nausea, appetite issues, intractable pain and some epileptic conditions, and various medications using this cannabinoid as the major active compound have been developed.

 What Is The Entourage Effect?